lukes07xd/lukes07xd/README.md

 ### For everyone using linux, ⚠️DON'T DO THAT⚠️

 - 🌱 I’m currently learning while coding.
-- 📫 How to reach me: Write me an email to: lukes07.kontakt@email.cz or stdacontact@email.cz
+- 📫 How to reach me: Write me an email to: lukes07.kontakt@email.cz or message me on discord: "! ! ! lukes07.exe#0987"
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: You have probably never seen the homepage of stack overflow...
 I have seen it tho